 Ransomware gangs have nurtured a nasty habit of starting their attacks at the least convenient times: When computers are idle, when employees who might notice a problem are out of the office, and when the IT or security staff who might deal with it shorthanded.

-They like to attack at night and at weekends, and they love a holiday weekend.
+They like to attack at night and at weekends, and they love holidays and special events.

-Indeed, while many people are looking forward to catching up with friends and family this Labor Day weekend, cybercrime gangs are likely huddling, too, planning to attack somebody.
+Indeed, while many people are looking forward to catching up with friends and family, cybercrime gangs are likely huddling, too, planning to attack somebody.

-On the last big holiday weekend, Independence Day, attackers using REvil ransomware celebrated with an enormous supply-chain attack on Kaseya, one of the biggest IT solutions providers in the US for managed service providers (MSPs).
+On the last big holiday ransomware attack—that fateful Independence Day of 2021—attackers using REvil celebrated with an enormous supply-chain attack on Kaseya, one of the biggest IT solutions providers in the US for managed service providers (MSPs).
 Threat actors used a Kaseya VSA auto-update to push ransomware into more than 1,000 businesses.

 Why out-of-office attacks work